 To search for a specific member, type their name or username in the search box in the top right of the dashboard.

-To add/remove or deactivate/reactivate members from Enterprise teams, select the checkbox for one or more members (or click “Select All” to select every member in your Enterprise), and then click “Teams…” in the yellow bar at the top of the members list.
-From here, you can choose to add, remove, deactivate, or reactivate the selected members to the desired team.
+To add/remove or deactivate/reactivate members from Enterprise Workspaces, select the checkbox for one or more members (or click “Select All” to select every member in your Enterprise), and then click “Workspaces…” in the yellow bar at the top of the members list.
+From here, you can choose to add, remove, deactivate, or reactivate the selected members to the desired Workspace.

-After performing one of these actions, you'll see a status message about the members—who was successfully added/removed, who was already in the team, and who can't be added to/removed from the team because of policy restrictions around email domain addresses, etc.
+After performing one of these actions, you'll see a status message about the members—who was successfully added/removed, who was already in the Workspace, and who can't be added to/removed from the Workspace because of policy restrictions around email domain addresses, etc.

-Adding an Enterprise member to an Enterprise team
+Adding an Enterprise member to an Enterprise Workspace